ReactiveSets/toubkal/README.md

 - transactional pipelets:
   - fetch(): Fetches the current state of a store dataflow based on source events.
+  - update_fetched(): Update fetched values in a transaction

 - fetch() && update_upstream_query() refactoring:
   - Implemented in Plug base class of all inputs and outputs